Raycast: The All-Apple Productivity Powerhouse

 • And more, with new models added regularly

 You’re not locked into one ecosystem.
 Need Claude’s nuance for writing?
 Got it.
 Want GPT-4’s versatility?
 Also got it.
-It’s like having a Swiss Army knife of AI models.
+Switching between them is a one-line config change.

 Practical Daily Use Cases